Skip to content

 In the examples above, all are based on procedural programming, where the code consists entirely of functions.

-Python is a multi-paradigm programming language.
-It can be fully written procedurally, but it can also incorporate object-oriented techniques, making the code more concise and easier to maintain.
+Python is a multi-paradigm programming language that can be fully written procedurally but can also incorporate object-oriented techniques, making the code more concise and easier to maintain.

-For simple treatments, procedural programming can suffice without forcing the use of object-oriented techniques.
-This is merely a simple demonstration of object-oriented programming in Python.
+For simple processes, if procedural programming works well, there is no need to force the use of object-oriented techniques.
+This section is merely a simple demonstration of object-oriented programming development in Python.

 10.1 Classes and Inheritance

-A "class" refers to a collection of objects with common or similar functionalities and data.
-What a class represents mainly depends on the individual's specific implementation approach, with no strict unified rules.
+A "class" refers to a collection of objects with common or similar functions and data.
+What a class is depends on each individual's specific implementation approach and there are no strict unified rules.

-Classes can have inheritance relationships, where the inherited class is called the "parent class," and the inheriting class is called the "child class."
-Inheritance relationships are similarly written based on the individual's specific implementation approach, with no strict unified rules.
+Classes can have inheritance relationships, where the inherited class is called the "parent class" and the inheriting class is called the "child class."
+Inheritance relationships are also written according to each individual's specific implementation approach and there are no strict unified rules.

-• The parent class writes some common methods possessed by all child classes.
-Child classes inheriting from the parent class do not need to rewrite these methods and automatically gain all methods from the parent class.
+• The parent class writes some common methods that all child classes possess, and child classes inheriting from the parent class automatically gain all the methods of the parent class without needing to rewrite them.

-• Child classes can write additional methods, which can only be invoked on child class objects.
+• Child classes can write additional methods that can only be called on child class objects.

-• If a method in the parent class is not applicable to the child class, the child class can rewrite the method with the same name to change its behavior when invoked on child class objects.
+• If a method in the parent class is not applicable in the child class, the child class can rewrite the method with the same name to change its behavior in the child class objects.

 10.2 Typical Example

-Suppose there is a "school personnel management system," with the following main business objects:
+Assume there is a "School Personnel Management System," with the following main business objects:

 Personnel Description

-Teacher Has a name, access card, conducts teaching activities
+Teacher Has a name, access card, and performs teaching activities

-Student Has a name, access card, conducts learning activities
+Student Has a name, access card, and performs learning activities

-It can be seen that different personnel all have access cards, but the activities they conduct differ.
-Thus, in the specific code implementation, access card-related functions can be handled uniformly, while activity-related functions need separate handling.
+It can be seen that different personnel all have access cards, but the activities they perform differ.
+Thus, in specific code implementation, the access card-related functionality can be uniformly handled, while the activities need separate handling.

 Python